kelpsyberry/proc-bitfield/docs.md

 ## `nightly` feature and `const fn` accessors

-**NOTE: For now, the `nightly` feature is disabled as const trait functionality has been removed from the standard library in order to be reworked.
+**NOTE: For now, `const struct`s are disabled as const trait functionality has been removed from the standard library in order to be reworked.
 For more info, read <https://github.com/rust-lang/rust/pull/110393>**.
 The original description follows.

 Optionally, the `nightly` feature can be enabled to use `const Trait` functionality: this makes the `BitRange` and `Bit` traits be implemented using `const fn`s for all integer types, and enables the option to use `const fn`s for field accessors.